vand3rlinden/vand3rlinden.github.io/content/post/mdo-handling-false-positives-false-negatives.md

 > _False positives block important emails, while false negatives allow harmful ones through.
 Learn how to manage these emails effectively in Microsoft Defender for Office 365._

-## How inbound email functions in Microsoft 365
+## How inbound email works in Microsoft 365
-Microsoft 365 uses implicit email authentication to verify inbound messages.
+Microsoft 365 uses implicit email authentication to verify inbound email.
 This approach goes beyond traditional SPF, DKIM, and DMARC checks by incorporating additional signals to evaluate inbound email.
-By leveraging these extra signals, messages that would typically fail standard authentication can pass implicit authentication and be successfully delivered to Microsoft 365.
+By leveraging these extra signals, emails that would typically fail standard authentication can pass implicit authentication and be successfully delivered to Microsoft 365.

 These signals include:
 - Sender reputation